“A stylish, secluded villa for 8 with a saltwater lap pool and glorious views (self-catering)”

 - Amazing views from the saltwater infinity pool

-- Beautifully renovated while keeping the original spirit of the house
+- Beautifully renovated while keeping the original spirit and charm of the house

 - Great value for a group of 8 friends or 1-2 families

 - Peace and seclusion - this is a tranquil haven with few neighbours and lots of space